goodguytim1/pwj-chrome-extension/readme.md

 - If no then we need to add `.completed` class and set it in Chrome Storage
 - Set the current date as completed value

-## TODO: Udpate items progress in progressbar
+## DONE: Udpate items progress in progressbar

 #### HINTS:
 - Create a `setProgress()` function
 - Calculate the percentage of completed items over total items `completedItems/totalItems`
 - Use `circle.animate` to update the progress bar

-## TODO(TOGETHER): Clean up functions and create an ActionItem Class
+## DONE(TOGETHER): Clean up functions and create an ActionItem Class
 - Move the `add()` function
 - Move the `markUnmarkCompleted()` function
 - Move the `setProgress()` function
 - Move the `circle` function to it's own file

-## TODO: Add the ability to delete action items
+## DONE: Add the ability to delete action items

 #### HINTS:
 - Add an event listener to `.actionItem__delete`